the-parallel-gods/mpi.js/docs/final.md

 ### Real-time Dashboard

 One of the key features of our system is the real-time dashboard.
 The dashboard shows the number of messages sent and received by each worker process, and the proportion of time spent on each MPI operation.
-The dashboard is updated in real-time, so the user can see how their MPI program is performing, and use the animations to debug or optimize their code.
+The dashboard is updated in real-time, so the user can see how their MPI program is performing, and interpret the animations to debug or optimize their code.

 ![](./images/milestone-dashboard.png)